Planning and Development

 The Public Meeting will be held both virtually and in-person on April 15th, 2024, at 1:00 p.m.
 For more information on how to participate, please refer to the Notice of Public Meeting.

-The Planning Service Fee By-law 17/2024 was approved by Council on May 6, 2024 and is avalable here.
+The Planning Service Fee By-law 17/2024 was approved by Council on May 6, 2024 and is available here.

 Note: A previous review of the planning service fees was undertaken by Watson and Associates Economists in 2017.
 Click here to view their resulting technical report, which was referenced as part of the current fee review.

-Parkland dedication is one of the ways in which the Township secures additions to its park system.
+Parkland dedication is one of the ways that the Township secures additions to its park system.
 The dedication of parkland is a requirement under the Planning Act and allows the Township to ensure that its park system grows along with the community.

 There are two types of parkland dedication – the dedication of physical land or the payment of money in lieu of dedicating lands (often referred to as cash-in-lieu of parkland).